 - For stopping the bleeding effectively, alginic acid is used.

 - Alginic acid derivatives are used in the preparation of soups, creams, sauces etc.

 It is a complex of D-galactose-3, 6-anhydro-D-galactose and monoesterified sulphuric acid found in the cell wall of a red alga, Chondrus crispus.

-- It is used in the preparation of toothpaste, cosmetics, paints and in leather finishing, textile, brewing and pharamaceutical industries.
+- It is used in the preparation of toothpaste, cosmetics, paints and in leather finishing, textile, brewing and pharmaceutical industries.

-- Physicians also use carrageenin as a blood coagulant.
+- Physicians also use carrageenan as a blood coagulant.